DEBOSH: Deep Bayesian Shape Optimization: Related Work

-To alleviate this problem, it has been proposed to apply deep learning methods~\cite{vaswani2017attention, chen2017deeplab, redmon2016you, Durasov2018} and Convolutional Neural Networks (CNNs) in 3D voxelized grids.
-This has been used to accelerate the search for solutions of the discrete Poisson equation~\cite{tompson2017accelerating}, to directly regress the fluid velocity fields given an implicit surface description \cite{guo2016}, or to compute fluid simulations velocities from a set of reduced parameters \cite{kim2019deep}.
-However, the underlying 3D CNN architectures working with spatial voxels tend to feature large memory footprints and computationally demanding inference.
-To work around this problem, it has been proposed to replace the GPs with Geodesic Convolutional Neural Networks (GCNNs)~\cite{Boscaini16,Monti17} to emulate a simulator~\cite{Baque18,Remelli20b}.
-Given a set of generic surfaces parametrized as meshes, a GCNN is trained to predict their aerodynamic characteristics, as computed by standard CFD packages~\cite{Drela89,Weller98,Mountrakis15}.
+Convolutional Neural Networks (CNNs) running on 3D voxel grids can be used to remedy this.
+It has been done to accelerate the search for solutions of the discrete Poisson equation~\citep{Tompson17}, to directly regress the fluid velocity fields given an implicit surface description \citep{Guo16}, or to compute fluid simulations velocities from a set of reduced parameters \citep{Kim19b}.
+However, because the underlying 3D CNN architectures have to work on 3D grids, they tend to suffer from large memory footprints and computationally demanding inference.
+This can be improved by replacing the CNNs by Graph Neural Networks (GNNs)~\citep{Boscaini16,Monti17} operating on 3D meshes~\citep{Baque18,Remelli20b,Hines22}.
+Given a set of 3D meshes, the GNN is trained to predict their aerodynamic characteristics, as computed by standard CFD packages~\citep{Drela89,Weller98,Mountrakis15}.
 These characteristics are then used to write an objective function that is differentiable with respect to the shape parameters.
-To maximize performance, the objective function is minimized with respect to these parameters.
-This makes it possible to deal with more complex parameterization but fails to estimate uncertainties, which hampers the use of so-called exploration-and-exploitation algorithms such as those discussed below, which are very powerful for these kinds of applications~\cite{Laurenceau10}.
+The objective function can then be minimized with respect to these parameters.